bbxyard/hotspot-manufacturers/TOrigin TIP.md

 **Q2.
 How long will the company provide customer support?**
 * Our products come with 1 year warranty, we plan to sell the hotspots through our distributor network, the customers can ship the defective units to our local distributors or directly to us,we will repair or replace those defective units.

+## Hardware Security Element

+**Q1.
+Encrypted storage of the miner swarm_key, either via disk encryption or hardware measures？**

+> Yes, we use **ATECC608** crypto chip to increase the security of swam_key.

+**Q2.
+Encrypted buses, potting and other anti-tampering measures？**

+> Yes，Security boot and firmware signature.

 **Q3.
-How are you planning to handle repairs and replacements?**
-> TODO. comming soon

-## Hardware Security Element ~~TODO~~
-* The community is concerned about devices that can be easily hacked, specifically by copying their swarm_key files.
-Applications should include plan for how the devices will be secured.
-The approved security element is an ECC608.
-If you would like to use an alternative security element your HIP19 will require additional review, please email the Helium Foundation (christina@helium.foundation).
-* Are you using an ECC608. **Yes** or No?
-* Encrypted/locked-down firmware.
-Yes or No?
-* Encrypted storage of the miner swarm_key, either via disk encryption or hardware measures.
-Yes or No?
-* Encrypted buses, potting and other anti-tampering measures.
-Yes or No?
-(Please note, the final design will be audited against this statement.
-Do not answer 'yes' unless the design will have these features and a description of where they are implemented can be provided.)
-* Willingness to submit a prototype for audit, and sharing those audit results publicly (pass or fail) **Yes** or No?
+Willingness to submit a prototype for audit, and sharing those audit results publicly (pass or fail)？**

-> ~~TODO~~ coming soon
+> Yes

 ## Hardware Information

 **Q1.
 Which security (swarm) element are you using?**

-ATECC608
+> ATECC608

 **Q2.
 Which LoRa chipset are you planning to use in your gateway (ie SX1302/03 & SX1250s or SX1301/08 & SX1255/57)?**

-SX1302/1303+SX1250
+> SX1302/1303+SX1250

 **Q3.
 Where are you sourcing your components from?**

-There are many sources for our components, including international well-known companies and local manufacturers.
+> There are many sources for our components, including international well-known companies and local manufacturers.

 **Q4.
 How many radio modules/ concentrators can you procure?**

-We have about 6Kpcs SX1302/1303+SX1250 components in stock and we can meet the demand in 2022.
+> We have about 6Kpcs SX1302/1303+SX1250 components in stock and we can meet the demand in 2022.

 ## Manufacturing Information
 **Q1.
 Have you built and delivered radio hardware products before?**

-Yes, we have built and delivered many radio hardware products with Wi-Fi / 4G / LoRa / Bluetooth radio.
+> Yes, we have built and delivered many radio hardware products with Wi-Fi / 4G / LoRa / Bluetooth radio.

 **Q2.
 Have you built gateways before?**

-Yes, We lanched our LoRa [IoT Gatway](https://www.torigin.tech/ProductInfoCategory?categoryId=633433) products over the years.
+> Yes, We lanched our LoRa [IoT Gatway](https://www.torigin.tech/ProductInfoCategory?categoryId=633433) products over the years.

 **Q3.
 How many gateways did you make?**

-10Kpcs
+> 10Kpcs

 ## Proof of Identity
-~~To be submitted privately.~~
+*To be submitted privately.*

 ## Budget & Capital
-* How many hotspots are you planning to manufacture and sell within the first six months of sales?
+**Q1.
+How many hotspots are you planning to manufacture and sell within the first six months of sales?**

 > 10Kpcs in 2022.

-* How much money will be required up-front?
-How much money do you have on-hand, and how much do you have access to?
+**Q2.
+How much money will be required up-front?
+How much money do you have on-hand, and how much do you have access to?**

 > We prepared US$1.2M to support this project initially, we have around US$2M cash and can access up to US$3M.

-* What is your plan for additional financing if required?
-(This is the second biggest risk in new hardware ventures, getting almost over the line and then running out of cash.)
+**Q3.
+What is your plan for additional financing if required?**
+(*This is the second biggest risk in new hardware ventures, getting almost over the line and then running out of cash.*)

 > Our business is profitable, the shareholders could invest US$3M fund to support this project.

 ## Risks & Challenges
 The current challenge is the component supply, we are working with our supplier partners to ensure constant supply.

-## Other information if you do not provide contact information we cannot review your proposal
+- **Southeast Asia**
+- **Africa**

 ## Contact Info